 - To manage spend and tax volatility with a £700m aggregate cap.
-Annual limit is £250m revenue, £100m capital - 4.9 Based on the above it is clear that Local Government faces a continued squeeze on resources for the foreseeable future which will require clear prioritisation and inevitably a review of some of the universal service provision policies at both a national and local level. - 4.10 The latest population projections produced by the National Registrar of Scotland continue to show Inverclyde as the fastest depopulating area in Scotland over the next 25 years.
-Whilst officers believe these projections to be unduly pessimistic, they do highlight the challenges faced by the area in the medium to long term.
+Annual limit is £250m revenue, £100m capital - 4.10 Based on the above it is clear that Local Government faces a continued squeeze on resources for the foreseeable future which will require clear prioritisation and inevitably a review of some of the universal service provision policies at both a national and local level.